volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Git Rebase](/img/git-rebase.svg "Git Rebase")

-This command allows joining two or more branches together, just as **git merge** with some important differences:
+This command allows joining two or more branches together, just as **git merge** with some important differences.

 `git rebase <branch>`